nestauk/dap_tutorials/prodigy_demo/multiple_tasks_recipe/README.md

 ## ⌛ Progress bar

 The progress bar typically has the infinite symbol, which is not very helpful.
-By changing the `stream` type, you get a percentage instead.
+By changing the `stream` from a generator object to a list, you get a percentage instead.

 In our use case, we do that by changing the the `blocks_solution()` function in `multiple_tasks_annotation_setup.py`: